JasonPaulGithub/Maze-API-Brute-Force-Tech_Test/README.md

 * A way to track mazes so nuances within each can be accounted for (i.e., putting the exit on the first tile!)
 * More unit tests.
 Of course!
 * Use of Lombok.(because I've been wanting to try it!)
-* Extract the different exceptions to get more detailed logs in otder to find other things in the game (for example; the easter egg?)
+* Extract the different Exception responses in the ApiObject to get more detailed logs so to find other things in the game (for example; the easter egg)
 * (Maybe overkill but) - to extract out the hard coded connection data into an applications.properties file

 Thanks to High Tech ICT for access.